robertgetino/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Step 1, I create a Windows 10 Virtual Machine in Microsoft Azure.
-Once I log into the VM, I search for the osTicket Installation Files and download the .zip file, then extract it..
+Once I log into the VM, I search for the osTicket Installation Files and download the .zip file, then extract it.
 </p>
 <br />